 From a federal standpoint, all graduate students are considered independent when federal need is calculated.
 However, a school may use its own criteria for awarding its own grant funds.
 At the GSD, grant is awarded on a two-tiered system.
 For Tier 1 grant consideration the student’s financial information is considered.
 For the higher, Tier 2 grant the GSD considers the combined financial information of both the student and his/her parents.
 Based on our formula, more grant will be given to a student whose parents are financially unable to assist the student with their school costs.
 A parent’s unwillingness to assist the student is, unfortunately, not factored into this consideration.
 While we realize that students at the graduate level may no longer be supported by their parents, the GSD uses this method to best award available grant to students with the greatest financial need.

 The GSD is committed to maintaining our level of grant aid to students.
 Although students need to reapply for aid each year, aid will remain consistent during their enrollment as long as the student’s financial need remains consistent.
-Factors that may affect a student’s grant may range from a change in finances due to marriage, inheritance, decreases in course load or change in program, and grants from other sources, to name a few.
+Factors that may affect a student’s grant include a change in finances due to marriage or inheritance, decreases in course load or change in program, and grants from other sources.
 While grant will not be decreased without such reasons, the GSD is not able to commit to increasing grant from year to year.

 Changes in Federal Aid/Alternative Loans